-The parent(s) of a dependent student, as defined in Title 26 USCSS 152 Internal Revenue Code, also have the right to inspect records which are maintained by the College on behalf of the student.
-Proof of dependency must be on record with the College or provided to the office responsible for maintaining records prior to reviewing the records.
+The College may disclose educational records to the parents of a dependent student, as defined in Title 26 USCSS 152 of the Internal Revenue Code.
+Proof of dependency must be on record with the College or provided to the office responsible for maintaining records prior to disclosure of the records.